Explore2333/SuperCybra/README.md

 # SuperCybra
 SuperCybra is a cybersecurity slack bot on the Hack Club workspace to help aid students in learning cybersecurity concepts.
 Users can quickly learn concepts and important skills in cybersecurity using Slack commands!

+Using the "/super-cybra-help" command, users can easily access all available commands.
+Based on the command of their choice, they would simply put in that command and click enter to get it's entitled function.
+This can help broaden the user's idea and knowledge on the field of cybersecurity, which is the purpose of this project.

+AI was used for the process of debugging my code.
+I also used it to write responses for each command and understanding code written in a more deeper manner, rather than just copy and pasting the code from the guide.

 /super-cybra-ping: Check bot latency